frankwxu/digital-forensics-lab/README.md

 - Hands-on Digital Forensics Labs: designed for Students and Faculty
 - Linux-based lab: All labs are purely based on Kali Linux
 - Lab screenshots: Each lab has a PPT with lab screenshots
-- Comprehansive: Cover many topics in digial forensics
+- Comprehensive: Cover many topics in digital forensics
 - Free: All tools are open source
-- Upated: The project is funded by DOJ and will keep updating
+- Updated: The project is funded by DOJ and will keep updating
 ---

 ## Table of Contents  (updating)